-According to a number of researches those lawyers working on a success fee do not particularly benefit in terms of profit with respect to those who practice hourly fee services.
+According to an observations from such experient sources as Solicitors Guru and a number of specific researches those lawyers working on a success fee do not particularly benefit in terms of profit with respect to those who practice hourly fee services.
 Those who agree to get a percentage of the winnings oftentimes tend to refuse the client, if they see the futility of the proceedings, while, performing work on the basis of billable hours lawyers have almost no risk and, therefore, they are less selective as a rule.

 Indeed, there is a risk that the lawyers charged an hourly fee, may try to stretch the case by declaring unlawful demands and using a variety of procedural tools to extend the trial to sort out every detail, even if this is not necessary.